c3lang/c3-web/src/content/docs/references/docs/optionals.md

 ## Optionals handle the cases we cannot return the intended value

-A common example using optionals is for a function that can return an intended value or it can provide reasons why it could not.
-We call the intended outcome a `value`, when it could not return a `value` we call that reason the `fault`.
+A commonly Optionals are used for a function that can return a value that is *present* or return a value that is *missing*, along with a *reason* why it was missing.
+We call the intended outcome a `value`, when it could not return a `value` we call that *reason* the `fault`.

 ### What is a `fault`?